Ethoe/S11LoL/README.md

 - Mythic items will have their mythic passive stat next to them, each completed item minus the mythic itself  and boots will give that stat.

+- You will build a mythic first item most of the time.
+I'm not sure what builds that

 - Ability haste is the percent more spells that you can cast, 100 haste means you can cast your ability 100% more times, twice as much.
 There is no cap to haste.\
   65 haste ~~ 40cdr\
   100 haste ~~ 50cdr\
   15 haste ~~ 13cdr

+- Boots are the same as before but **Ninja Tabis** have been renamed to **Plated Steelcaps**.

 - Suggest champions/specific items to review to me(Ethoe)